girls-incode/graph-minimum-spaning-tree-MST-kruskal/readme.md

 ##### The problem can be translated to: find the minimum spaning tree (MST) in an undirected weighted connected graph.
 The MST is a subgraph consisting of all the nodes in the graph with one exclusive path from a node to every other one (no cycles) and has the minimum sum of all edges weight among all such subgraphs.

-Example of 4 airports with 6 direct flight conections and their duration in hours
+Example of 4 airports with 6 direct flight conections and their duration in hours:
 ```
 4 6
 ANK BCN 3